cchou10/Gesture-Recognition/README.md

-ECE5470
+Gesture Recognition for ASL Numbers
 =======

-Final project from ECE5470: Computer Vision.
+Computer Vision.
 Vision system to read a small subset of American Sign Language.

 Worked with Caleb Woo